 The District provides required accommodations training for state assessments and training to administer and process state assessments.
-Training opportunities are also provided to use ALPINE for analyses of state assessment results.
+Training opportunities are also provided to use the district-approved assessment management system for analyses of state assessment results.
 The basic cost for assessment services includes accommodation, administration, and processing trainings.
-Additionally, access to ALPINE and training opportunities to use this tool are included in the base cost.
+Additionally, access to use the district-approved assessment management system and training opportunities to use this tool are included in the base cost.
 The District does not provide stipends for Charter staff for implementing required testing.